NOTICE OF PRIVACY PRACTICES

 You have the following additional rights with respect to your PHI:

 To request restrictions on uses or disclosures: You have the right to ask that we limit how we use or disclose your PHI.
 We will consider your request, but are not legally bound to agree to the restriction.
 To the extent that we do not agree to any restrictions on our use or disclosure of your PHI, we will put the agreement in writing and make every reasonable effort abide by it except in emergency situations.
 We cannot agree to limit uses or disclosures that are required by law.
-You also have the right to restrict disclosures of your PHI to a health plan when you pay for services out-of pocket.
+You also have the right to receive electronic copies of your PHI and to restrict disclosures of your PHI to a health plan when you pay for services out-of pocket.

 To choose how we contact you.
 You have the right to ask that we send you information at an alternative address, such as to a post office box or by an alternative means, such as email instead of regular mail.
 We must agree to your request so long as we can easily provide it in the format you requested.